Marijuana Testing: An Employers Guide

 Employers in Washington, D.C., can't refuse to hire or take adverse action against employees for recreational or medical marijuana use or failing a marijuana drug test.

-Understandably, there are no employment protections available for those in safety designated positions in any state.
+Understandably, no employment protections are available for those in safety-designated positions in any state.

-Safety sensitive and safety designated positions are not synonymous.
-Safety designated are positions such as those within the Department of Transportation which are held to a federal standard.
+Safety sensitive and safety-designated positions are not synonymous.
+Safety-designated positions are positions such as those within the Department of Transportation that are held to a federal standard.
 DOT drivers must participate in drug screening, including screening for THC.
-Medical marijuana exemptions are not accepted by the DOT.
+The DOT does not accept medical marijuana exemptions.

 Safety sensitive is not an industry term, it is a defined term.
 Employers should not assume what safety sensitivity means in regard to state regulations.
-Only a few jurisdictions have defined the term safety-sensitive, so it is best practice to review any regulations in the states in which you operate.
+Only a few jurisdictions have defined the term safety sensitive, so it is best practice to review any rules in the states where you operate.

 Some examples of safety sensitive positions are: